Gardens of Vatican City: History

-In 1921, a fire broke out inside the sanctuary of the Basilica of Loreto and destroyed a statue of the Virgin Mary, known as Our Lady of Loreto.
+In 1921, a fire broke out inside the sanctuary of the Basilica of the Holy House and destroyed a statue of the Virgin Mary, known as Our Lady of Loreto.
 The statue was commissioned by Pope Pius XI in 1922.
 It was carved from cedars of Lebanon from the Vatican Gardens.
 The sculpture, designed by Enrico Quattrini and painted by Leopoldo Celani, is still one of the most venerated today in the Basilica of Loreto, in the Marche region.

 Since the end of 2014, the Vatican Museums and the Directorate of Technical Services of the Governorate of Vatican City State have been running the project of restoration and conservation of various stone artifacts in the gardens.
 The goal of the project has been to prevent the deterioration of the objects of art-historical interest.

 In October 2017 the professionals involved in the restoration conducted a study to consider, from a scientific point of view, modern methods and eco-sustainable techniques in application to the conservation of the artifacts over time.
 After a careful study, they opted for non-toxic and environmentally friendly products, such as oregano (Origanum vulgare) and thyme (Thymus vulgaris), along with other plant protection products used individually or combined.

 Today's Vatican Gardens are spread over nearly 23 ha, they contain a variety of medieval fortifications, buildings and monuments from the 9th century to the present day, set among vibrant flower beds and topiary, green lawns and a 3 ha patch of forest.
 There are a variety of fountains cooling the gardens, sculptures, an artificial grotto devoted to Our Lady of Lourdes, and an Olive tree donated by the government of Israel.

 Both the Vatican and Castel Gandalfo gardens became open to the general public in 2014.